← Back to blog

 BioRender Pricing: What You'll Actually Pay

 BioRender offers a free tier, but its restrictions make it effectively unusable for most research purposes.
-Here's the full pricing breakdown:
+Here's the full pricing breakdown as of 2026, sourced from BioRender's pricing page:

-Free Plan: You can create figures at no cost, but you cannot use them in publications, commercial materials, or for any profit-generating purpose.
+Free Plan — $0/month: You can create figures at no cost, but you cannot use them in publications, commercial materials, or for any profit-generating purpose.
 For most researchers, this limits the free plan to sketching and internal presentations only.

-Academic Individual — $35/month: Designed for researchers at universities, research institutes, NGOs, and government non-profits.
+Academic Individual — $35/month (annual) or $39/month (monthly): Designed for researchers at universities, research institutes, NGOs, and government non-profits.
 This plan unlocks publication rights and premium icons, and it's what most academic researchers working independently will use.

-Undergraduate — $20 per 4-month cycle: A discounted plan for students paying out of pocket.
+Undergraduate — $20 per 4-month cycle: A discounted plan for students paying out of pocket with a verified .edu email.
 BioRender bills this in semester-length cycles rather than monthly.
+Note that the undergraduate plan does not include journal publication rights—students who need to publish figures require the Academic Individual plan instead.

-Academic Lab — $99/month: Covers a PI plus four lab members, with shared folders, commenting, and admin controls.
-For active labs producing figures regularly, this often works out to a better per-user rate.
+Academic Lab — $99/month (annual) or $129/month (monthly): Covers a PI plus four lab members ($20/seat annually for additional members), with shared folders, commenting, and admin controls.
+For active labs producing figures regularly, this often works out to a better per-user rate than individual subscriptions.

-Some universities have negotiated institutional licenses that bring per-user costs down significantly—Michigan State University subsidizes access at $100 per user per year, and Boston University covered it institutionally in 2026.
+Some universities have negotiated institutional licenses that bring per-user costs down significantly.
+Michigan State University subsidizes access for its researchers, and Boston University charges departments $135 per user with IT covering the remainder.
 If your institution has a deal, that's the best way to use BioRender affordably.

 Technically yes—but practically no. The free plan won't let you publish your figures in journals, use them in grant submissions, or include them in any commercial materials.
 Given that publication is the primary output of most scientific work, the free plan is more of a trial than a functional tool.
 You'll need a paid subscription the moment you want to use a figure for anything that matters professionally.